Ne4nf/Agent-Memory/architecture.md

   - Every write validates expected `context_version`.
   - On version mismatch, worker reloads latest context and retries merge.

+#### 3.2.2 POC simplification notes

+This design is prepared for production scale but POC implementation can be simplified:

+- **Planner**: In POC, simplified to rule-based routing (no multi-model decision tree); planner logic is embedded in worker startup.
+- **Queue**: In POC, queue is used only for Stage C image generation; Stage A+B runs synchronously within the stream handler.
+- **Observer**: In POC, observer check is simple gate logic (required fields present?); no multi-path decision tree.

+These can be formalized and decoupled in subsequent phases as system scales.

 ### 3.3 Component breakdown (tool-level)

 | Component or Tool | Spec step | Role | Model Type | Notes |